 The Hybrid Threat Modeling Method

-This blog post is also authored by Forrest Shull.
+This blog post is also written by Forrest Shull.

 Modern software systems are constantly exposed to attacks from adversaries that, if successful, could prevent a system from functioning as intended or could result in exposure of confidential information.
 Accounts of credit card theft and other types of security breaches concerning a broad range of cyber-physical systems, transportation systems, self-driving cars, and so on, appear almost daily in the news.
 Building any public-facing system clearly demands a systematic approach for analyzing security needs and documenting mitigating requirements.
 In this blog post, which was excerpted from a recently published technical report, we present the Hybrid Threat Modeling Method that our team of researchers developed after examining popular methods.